loneicewolf/ciphers-python/README.md

 | -----------------------------------
 *This part is just for research-code (Not actual anything optimal, or "good" programs)* *So, do not use these in production code, these here - is **ONLY** for education/learning*
-* []  Matrix  / Column major order / rotation - Cipher // Just begun
+* [\] VERY soon done!
+(This is, like 99% done!)
+Matrix  / Column major order / rotation - Cipher // Just begun